 It’s no secret that when you’re important to your company, the negotiation goes more smoothly.

-You need to be able to prove to your boss that you’re a valuable asset to the team by highlighting your achievements.
+You need to be able to prove to your boss that you’re valuable.

 “Be so good they can’t ignore you.”